Alphraneous/FBLAProject2024/README.md

 pm2 start path/to/auth.js
 ```
-This will start a server on port 3000 (port can be changed in auth.js).
+This will start a server on port 3000 (port can be changed in your .env).
 You can then use a reverse proxy such as NGINX to turn it into a live server

 Made with love
 Enjoy!